libu40/DataStructures/README.md

 * Data stream consumer makes connection to each shard by default so that It reduces the latency.
 * For changing the themes of mobiles the context object with AWS mobile SDK give lambda function automatic access to device and application information.
+* The maximum amount of memory that can be allocated to lambda function cpu resources is 3GB.
 *